velocitatem/raccoon/playground/README.md

 # Actual Script Injection

-Inspired by [llm-security](https://github.com/greshake/llm-security) I create the following:
+Inspired by [llm-security](https://github.com/greshake/llm-security) I created the following:

 Created a LangChain Agent with the tools `requests` and `terminal`.
 Gave the prompt instructions to go to `http://localhost:3000/exp` in order to find the answer to a question.